4 tiny tots at Baan Lad Khammune

 The Gemini model is a self draining, tandem kayak (3.8m x 32kg) with comfortable foam seats and backrests, along with drink holder, lightweight paddle, paddle tether, a small, sealed storage compartment for personal items and a wheel in the keel, to make it easier to manoeuvre once on the beach.

-Each kayak also has a GoPro camera base, mounted on the bow, into which you can clip your GoPro camera for shooting either front or rear.
-Every seat includes a 10 litre dry-bag for valuables, and any items of value, (phone, wallet, camera, passport, etc) you should secure in Ziploc bags first and then place inside the dry bag, which is snap clipped to the boat in the unlikely event of a spill.
-Lifejacket
+Every seat includes a 10 litre dry-bag for valuables, (phone, wallet, passport, etc).
+You should secure in Ziploc bags first to fully protect it, and then place inside the dry bag, which is snap clipped to the boat in the unlikely event of a spill.

 Revel in an Unplugged, Digital Detox Wilderness:

-You’ll be accompanied by a professional, Government certified and licensed guide, who speaks English and has a minimum of 5 years of experience.
-(Many of our top guides have more than 13 years of experience and have featured in Discovery Channel wild white water kayaking documentaries).
-They’ve been trained in outdoor first aid and we carry a comprehensive NZ Mountain Safety Council outdoor adventurer first-aid kit along with other meds and supplies that are necessary for tropical Laos.
-If you have any medical training please tell your guide before you depart.
+You’ll be accompanied by a professional, English speaking Government certified and licensed guide, who speaks English and has a minimum of 5 years of experience.
+(Many of our top guides have more than 13 years of experience).
+They’ve been trained in outdoor first aid (DRSABC – Danger, Response, Send for help, Airway, Breathing, CPR)

 You’re in experienced hands.